galvaxy/Python_Projects/DLA_Cluster/README.md

  M ~ r^(d)

  The clusters fractal dimensionality is calculated in frac_dim.py.
 The fractal dimensionality is calculated by counting the number of points in the cluster within a given radius and plotting this as a function of radius.
 The number of points M will grow proportionally to r given by the equation above.
 The exponent d is the fractal dimensionality.
 On a log log plot d will be the slope of the line fitting the M(r) curve.
+The fitting parameters are found in the fit.log file createed using GnuPlot.

  Data is saved to .txt files using save.py.
 The plots.gp file is a GnuPlot script that can be run using GnuPlot from terminal to view plots and animations.
 Only the first walker is animated since it requires a vast amount of memory to animate the entire cluster.
 The animation is saved as the cluster_animate.gif file.
 The final cluster is saved as DLACluster.jpeg.
 The data and best fit line for the clusters fractal dimensionality is saved as frac_dim.jpeg.